Free CSS beautifier formatter - Format and beautify code - 2025

 The example above shows common practices like using class selectors, styling basic elements, and organizing layout with consistent indentation.

-3. Why Use a CSS beautifier?
+3. Why Use a CSS Beautifier?

 4. Advantages of CSS

-• Separation of Concerns: Allows developers to keep content (HTML) and design (CSS) separate.
+Keeps content (HTML) and design (CSS) separate.

-• Animations & Transitions: CSS can handle many visual effects without JavaScript.
+CSS handles many visual effects without JavaScript.

 5. Disadvantages of CSS

-• Learning Curve: Advanced concepts like specificity, positioning, and inheritance can confuse beginners.
+Specificity, positioning, and inheritance can confuse beginners.

-• Maintenance Complexity: Large, unstructured stylesheets become difficult to manage over time.
+Large, unstructured stylesheets become hard to manage.

 6. Real-World Use Cases of CSS